thulefog/Waveform/README.md

-# Waveforms
+# Waveform

 # Abstract

-`Waveforms` is a workbench iOS application that illustrates scaffolding to retrieve and display time series data streams.
+`Waveform` is a workbench iOS application that illustrates scaffolding to retrieve and display time series data streams.

 The initial implementation is focused on handling Electrocardiogram signals - querying for and displaying one signal.